top of page

 • RP-PEMF: typical frequencies < 0.002 Hz.

-The pulse-width of RP-PEMF is between 10 and 300 milliseconds, meaning that the long signal periods are filled with very short pulses and very long rest periods.
+The pulse-width of our RP-PEMF signal is between 10 and 300 milliseconds, meaning that our long signal periods are filled with very short pulses and very long rest periods.

 RP-PEMF Duty Cycle (DC) is low, ranging from 0.000004% to 0.06%.